mrbmc/mrbmc/src/portfolio/projects/disney-growth-long.md

 title: Disney+ Growth Design
 date: 2020-12-01
 thumbnail: /images/portfolio/disney-growth/disney-growth.png
-eleventyExcludeFromCollections: false
+eleventyExcludeFromCollections: true
 category:
   - work
-summary: The story of building Growth Design - the team, process, and product - to launch Disney+ from 0 to 105M subscribers in two years.
+summary: This is the story of building the Growth Design program - the team, process, and product - to launch Disney+ from 0 to 105M subscribers in two years.
 timeline: 2018-2020
 parallaxHeading:
   - "-1"